 - Health Science and Services

 Greater St. Louis also includes strong small and mid-sized business communities.
-Recent progress in landing startup companies, coupled with nearly $1 billion in venture capital already invested in technology firms since 2013, is establishing St. Louis as the center of innovation in the Midwest.
+Recent progress in landing startup companies, coupled with over $1 billion in venture capital invested in technology firms from 2014-16, is establishing St. Louis as the center of innovation in the Midwest.

 For startups, the resources are terrific.
 The region has numerous business incubators where fledgling firms can find advice, nurturing, and inexpensive office and lab space; additional information regarding entrepreneurial resources are available.